-27. Price per Share in the Company and each Class
+26. Price per Share in the Company and each Class

 The price per share at which shares are bought, redeemed or converted is the Net Asset Value per share.
-Any initial charge or redemption charge (or dilution levy or SDRT on a specific deal, if applicable) is deducted from the proceeds and is taken from the gross subscription or redemption monies.
+Any initial charge or redemption charge (or dilution levy if applicable) is deducted from the proceeds and is taken from the gross subscription or redemption monies.

-28. Pricing basis
+27. Pricing basis